Verma modules over p-adic Arens-Michael envelopes of reductive Lie algebras: Introduction

 {\it Acknowledgement.} Part of this work was done during a stay of the author at the IHP Paris during the Galois trimester 2010.
 The author thanks this institution for its hospitality and generosity.
-The author also wishes to thank Matthias Strauch for giving three inspiring lectures at this event on the BGG category $\cO$ and locally analytic representations.
+The author also wishes to thank M. Strauch for giving three inspiring lectures at this event on the $BGG$ category $\cO$ and locally analytic representations.
+He also thanks B. Schraen for pointing out some valuable suggestions on an earlier version of this text.